EPMatt/reviewdog-action-tsc/README.md

 ```

 ### Why can't I see the results?
 Try looking into the `filter_mode` options explained [here](https://github.com/reviewdog/reviewdog#filter-mode).
-Typescript errors will sometimes appear in lines or files that weren't modified by the commit the workflow run is associated with, which instead get filtered with the default `added` option.
+TypeScript errors will sometimes appear in lines or files that weren't modified by the commit the workflow run is associated with, which instead get filtered with the default `added` option.

 ## Contributing